DevExpress-Examples/winforms-chart-draw-a-custom-series-marker-in-the-crosshair/Readme.md

 # Chart for WinForms - Draw a Custom Series Marker in the Crosshair

-This example demonstrates how to use the [CustomDrawCrosshair](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.CustomDrawCrosshair?v=22.2&p=netframework) event to modify the legend markers of bar series.
+This example demonstrates how to use the [CustomDrawCrosshair](https://docs.devexpress.com/WindowsForms/DevExpress.XtraCharts.ChartControl.CustomDrawCrosshair) event to modify the legend markers of bar series.

 ![Chart](./image/Chart.png)

-To access crosshair element groups, use the&nbsp;<a href="https://documentation.devexpress.com/#CoreLibraries/DevExpressXtraChartsCustomDrawCrosshairEventArgs_CrosshairElementGroupstopic">CustomDrawCrosshairEventArgs.CrosshairElementGroups</a>&nbsp;property.
-Elements&nbsp;are divided into several groups when crosshair labels are displayed for each pane.
+To access crosshair element groups, use the [CustomDrawCrosshairEventArgs.CrosshairElementGroups](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.CustomDrawCrosshairEventArgs.CrosshairElementGroups) property.
+Elements are divided into several groups when crosshair labels are displayed for each pane.
 Use the following properties to access crosshair elements and customize them:

 - [HeaderElement](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.CrosshairElementGroup.HeaderElement)
 - [CrosshairElements](https://docs.devexpress.com/CoreLibraries/DevExpress.XtraCharts.CrosshairElementGroup.CrosshairElements)